Bold Coast Runners is excited for the Bold Coast BASH to return in 2023 for the 4th year! of some of Maine's most knarly trail running!!

 - windproof or waterproof jacket (depending on conditions)

 - at least 200 calories instant energy (eg. gels)

-Cell phones are optional as coverage is spotty, though along the cliffs there is often a good GSM signal from Canadian carriers.
+Cell phones are optional as coverage is spotty.
 An emergency phone number will be provided on race day.

-In addition to finisher Medallions all participants will receive a Bold Coast Runners momento - not a cotton t-shirt or other stuff that just collects dust in our attic/basement.
-Each year we'll do something new and useful to the everyday trail runner. ;)
+In addition to finisher Medallions all participants will receive a Bold Coast Runners memento (not a cotton t-shirt or other stuff that just collects dust in our attic/basement).
+Each year we'll try to do something new and useful to the everyday trail runner. ;)

 The male and female winners at each distance will receive awards.
 Based upon participant data, other categories may be added at the discretion of the race directors.